 If the Visual Studio was re-installed with the most recent service pack, and the problem persists.
 To disable hosting process, follow this procedure:

 1. Open a class library or service project (projects that don’t produce executables)

 3. Click the Debug tab in the Properties window

 4. Uncheck the Enable Visual Studio hosting process box

-Note: Disabling the hosting process makes several debugging features unavailable and you might a decrease in performance.
+Note: Disabling the hosting process makes several debugging features unavailable and you might decrease performance.

-Debugging without the use of VS hosting process has been found to eliminate “Window class name is not valid” error.
+Debugging without the use of the VS hosting process has been found to eliminate Windows class name is not valid error.
 Having tried out these steps, the VS should be free of issues.

 5. Check for machine power issues

-Applying the already outlined fixes will only work for a short period if the computer in use has power problems.
+Applying the already outlined fixes will only work for a short period if the computer has power problems.